-➤ Casinos and Gambling: VRLTA believes that casinos should be precluded from providing complimentary goods and services to patrons.
+Casinos and Cambling: VRLTA believes that casinos should be precluded from providing complimentary goods and services to patrons.
 This protects restaurants and other hospitality businesses from unfair competition.
-These establishments should remit appropriate meals, lodging, and other relevant taxes too.
+These establishments should remit appropriate meals, lodging, and other relevant taxes to the proper authorities.
 In addition, specific taxes on casinos should be assessed to help bolster Virginia Tourism Corporation tourism promotion.
-VRLTA is opposed to further expansion of the number of licenses that permit the establishment of casinos beyond those currently listed in the law
+VRLTA is opposed to further expansion of the number of licenses that permit the establishment of casinos beyond those currently listed in the law.